sitepark/fractality/packages/mandelbrot/README.md

 npm run build
 ```

-You can see your changes in one of our [example Fractal instances](https://github.com/frctl/fractal/tree/main/examples).
+You can see your changes in one of our [example Fractality instances](https://github.com/frctl/fractal/tree/main/examples).

 ## License